-Copyright © 2018 by RISA Tech, Inc. All rights reserved.
+Copyright © 2022 by RISA Tech, Inc. All rights reserved.
 RISA is part of the Nemetschek Group.
 The SOFTWARE PRODUCT is protected by United States copyright laws and various international treaties.
 All rights not specifically granted under this agreement are reserved by RISA Tech, Inc. "RISA" as applied to structural engineering software is a registered trademark of RISA Tech, Inc.

-- 1. SOFTWARE LICENSE.
+1. SOFTWARE LICENSE.
 The SOFTWARE PRODUCT is licensed, not sold.
 All right, title and interest is and remains vested in RISA Technologies, Inc. You may not rent, lease, or lend the SOFTWARE PRODUCT.
 You are specifically granted a license to the use of this program on no more than one CPU at any given time.
 The Network Version of the SOFTWARE PRODUCT is licensed for simultaneous use on a certain maximum number of network stations that varies on a per license basis.
 As part of the license to use the SOFTWARE PRODUCT, the program user acknowledges the reading, understanding and acceptance of all terms of this agreement.
 The SOFTWARE PRODUCT may not be reviewed, compared or evaluated in any manner in any publication without expressed written consent of RISA Technologies, Inc. You may not disassemble, decompile, reverse engineer or modify in any way the SOFTWARE PRODUCT.
 If the SOFTWARE PRODUCT was purchased at a discounted price for educational purposes it may in no event be used for professional design purposes.
-The terms of this license agreement are binding in perpetuity. - 2.
-DISCLAIMER.
+The terms of this license agreement are binding in perpetuity.

+2. DISCLAIMER.
 We intend that the information contained in the SOFTWARE PRODUCT be accurate and reliable, but it is entirely the responsibility of the program user to verify the accuracy and applicability of any results obtained from the SOFTWARE PRODUCT.
 The SOFTWARE PRODUCT is intended for use by professional engineers and architects who possess an understanding of structural mechanics.
 In no event will RISA Technologies, Inc. or its officers be liable to anyone for any damages, including any lost profits, lost savings or lost data.
+In no event will RISA Technologies, Inc. or its officers be liable to anyone for any damages, including any lost profits, lost savings or lost data.
 In no event will RISA Technologies, Inc. or its officers be liable for incidental, special, punitive or consequential damages or professional malpractice arising out of or in connection with the usage of the SOFTWARE PRODUCT, even if RISA Technologies, Inc. or its officers have been advised of or should be aware of the possibility of such damages.
-RISA TECHNOLOGIES' entire liability shall be limited to the purchase price of the SOFTWARE PRODUCT. - 3.
-LIMITED WARRANTY.
+RISA TECHNOLOGIES' entire liability shall be limited to the purchase price of the SOFTWARE PRODUCT.

+3. LIMITED WARRANTY.
 RISA Technologies, Inc. warrants that the SOFTWARE PRODUCT will operate but does not warrant that the SOFTWARE PRODUCT will operate error free or without interruption.
 RISA Technologies sole obligation and your exclusive remedy under this warranty will be to receive software support from RISA Technologies via telephone, email or fax.
 RISA Technologies shall only be obligated to provide support for the most recent version of the SOFTWARE PRODUCT.
 If your version of the SOFTWARE PRODUCT is not the most recent version RISA Technologies shall have no obligation to provide support in any form.
 Except as stated above the SOFTWARE PRODUCT is provided without warranty, express or implied, including without limitation the implied warranties of merchantability and fitness for a particular purpose.